3.How long do we keep your personal information?

 All requests will be actioned and completed at the latest within one calendar month of receipt.
 Where a request is noted as complex, then this period may be extended by up to a further two calendar months.
 If this is the case we will inform you within the first month that this has been determined and the basis on which the decision has been made.
 In all cases we will contact you either by post or email.

 8. What should you do if you have any questions or complaints?

 If you have any questions or complaints about how we have processed your data in accordance with this notice, please contact us in the first instance.
 If you are not satisfied with our response, you can complain to the Information Commissioner's Office.
 Information about how to do this is available on their website at ico.org.uk/make-a-complaint or by calling their helpline on 0303 123 1113.

 Please contact us if you have any questions about this privacy notice or the information we hold about you.

 If you wish to contact us, please send an email to: email@example.com or write to us at: Data Protection, St Peter's Hospice, Charlton Road, Brentry, Bristol, BS10 6NL.

 St Peter's Hospice is committed to making its privacy notice accessible to all those who need to access it.
 If you have difficulty reading the information on our website, please contact us and we will try to find an alternative means for you.

 At St Peter’s Hospice we take your security and privacy seriously.
 When we collect your personal information we use a variety of technical processes to prevent unauthorised access including firewalls, digital surveillance, and encryption.

 CCTV is used in all of our premises and is for the purposes of crime prevention and the protection of all those who use our premises.
+CCTV may also be used to monitor employee performance or conduct.
 Access to view CCTV footage is restricted to key individuals.